nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/advanced-topics/adding-an-antivirus.md

         date: '2014-01-08 11:40'
         message: ''
         version: '1'
 ---

 {{! excerpt}}
 This is a recurrent demand from our customers.
 So here is a quick guide to add an antivirus scanner when uploading blobs in Nuxeo documents.
 {{! /excerpt}}

 {{#> callout type='warning' }}
-This page describes the main principles and steps to integrate an antivirus with Nuxeo Platform.
-However this integration has never been implemented or tested by Nuxeo team.
-And it may require more efforts to plug all the services which manipulates files and blobs.
+This page describes the main principles and steps to integrate an antivirus with Nuxeo Platform.</br>
+However, this integration has never been implemented or tested by Nuxeo team.
+And it may require more efforts to plug all the services which manipulate files and blobs.
 {{/callout}}

 ## Main Guidelines